-- Equip the students with the basic knowledge of hazards, disasters, 1. risks and vulnerabilities including natural, climatic and human induced factors and associated impacts - Impart knowledge in students about the nature, causes, consequences 2. and mitigation measures of the various natural disasters - Enable the students to understand risks, vulnerabilities and human 3. errors associated with human induced disasters - Enable the students to understand and assimilate the impacts of any 4. disaster on the affected area depending on its position/ location, environmental conditions, demographic, etc. - Equip the students with the knowledge of the chronological phases 5. ina disaster management cycle and to create awareness about the disaster management framework and legislations in the context of national and global conventions
+- 1. To equip the students with the basic knowledge of hazards, disasters, risks and vulnerabilities including natural, climatic and human induced factors and associated impacts - 2.
+To impart knowledge in students about the nature, causes, consequences and mitigation measures of the various natural disasters - 3.
+To enable the students to understand risks, vulnerabilities and human errors associated with human induced disasters - 4.
+To enable the students to understand and assimilate the impacts of any disaster on the affected area depending on its position/ location, environmental conditions, demographic, etc. - 5.
+To equip the students with the knowledge of the chronological phases ina disaster management cycle and to create awareness about the disaster management framework and legislations in the context of national and global conventions